curtistinkers/http-error-pages/README.md

-# http-status-pages
+# HTTP error pages

-Serve custom error pages for 4xx client errors &amp; 5xx server errors.
+This was quickly hacked together so I could generate custom error pages for 4xx &amp; 5xx errors on NGINX web server (and others) and store them in a centralized location.

 ## How to use